dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 trillion.

 For context, a typical modern system might have 2, 4, or 8 GB of main memory avaiable.
 A consumer-grade hard disk is about 1 TB.
-Current large scale datacenters, like the kind used at Google and Facebook, may store petabytes of information.
+Large-scale datacenters, like the kind used at Google and Facebook, may store petabytes of information.

 **Nothing is Easy**